Evan Crean reviews his favorites from the 2018 Boston Underground Film Festival.

 Revenge; Coralie Fargeat; France, 2017; 108 min

-Fargeat doesn’t spend much time on the horrible act of rape itself, instead focusing more on the disgustingness of those that either ignore a woman under attack (Dimitri) or those who try to cover up the crime after the fact (Richard), people that the movie effectively argues are just as bad as rapists themselves because they normalize the rapists’ acts.
-This realization is a tough, but necessary one in the era of #MeToo, where men are learning that they need to believe women and lift up their voices instead of trying to silence them if things are going to truly change for the better.
+Fargeat doesn’t spend much time on the horrible act of rape itself.
+Instead, she focuses more on the disgustingness of those that either ignore a woman under attack (Dimitri) or those who try to cover up the crime after the fact (Richard), people that the movie effectively argues are just as bad as rapists themselves because they normalize the rapists’ acts.
+This realization is a tough but necessary one in the era of #MeToo, where men are learning that they need to believe women and lift their voices instead of trying to silence them if things are going to truly change for the better.